 03 9496 5324

-The Child and Adolescent Mental Health Service also provides a service for children and adolescents who present to the Emergency Department of Austin Health and require psychiatric input.
+The Child and Youth Mental Health Service also provides a service for children and adolescents who present to the Emergency Department of Austin Health and require psychiatric input.

-All CAMHS programs provide secondary and tertiary consultations to assist agencies within the community that are providing primary care.
+All CYMHS programs provide secondary and tertiary consultations to assist agencies within the community that are providing primary care.

-These services, along with Mental Health Promotion and community development work, are guided by CAMHS Mental Health Promotion Officers.
+These services, along with Mental Health Promotion and community development work, are guided by CYMHS Mental Health Promotion Officers.

-All CAMHS senior clinical staff are extensively involved in teaching and supervision.
+All CYMHS senior clinical staff are extensively involved in teaching and supervision.

 Research is being undertaken by a number of staff with links to Latrobe University, the University of Melbourne and Monash University.